priya121/javaLedjer/README.md

   * Maven 3 http://maven.apache.org/download.cgi
   * Eclipse IDE for Java Developers - Luna

-To tests that you have the requirements installed and configured correctly, make sure you get the following outputs:
+To test that you have the requirements installed and configured correctly, make sure you get the following outputs:

 Java:
 $ java -version